What happens to your recycling?

 Cardboard and paper are processed in the UK and abroad.
 Cardboard usually ends up as packaging materials.
 Paper is pulped, cleaned and made into new paper products.

-Bottles are sorted into different grades at sites in the UK.
-The plastic is turned into a raw material to make food packaging.
+Plastics are sorted into different grades at sites in the UK.
+Most plastic is turned into plastic pellets that can be used to produce new plastic products such as bottles and food packaging.
+Anything that can't be recycled is used as a fuel.

 Fluorescent tubes and low-energy lightbulbs go to Surrey where they are crushed and separated into glass, aluminium and phosphor powder.
 The glass and aluminium is used to make new products.
 Mercury is safely removed and the powder is re-used.